AI-Protocol-Official/Documentation/guides/how-to-airdrop/how-to-airdrop.md

 4. In this file, you need to add two values:
     1. `P_KEY8453`: This should be the private key of the account that has sufficient funds to deploy the contract.
 This account will be the owner of the contract.
-    2. `DPT_TOKEN_ADDRESS`: This should be the address of the DPT token that you want to link with the airdrop contract. **The airdrop contract will only distribute this token among users**.
+    2. `ALI_AGENT_TOKEN_ADDRESS`: This should be the address of the ALI Agent token that you want to link with the airdrop contract. **The airdrop contract will only distribute this token among users**.

     ![edit-file](./screenshots-guide1/airdrop-6.png)